Quantiles are points in a distribution that relate to the rank order of values in that distribution.

 Definition

-- where p is a proportion, Q is the pth quantile (e.g. median is Q(0.5)), fix is the integer part of a real number, k is the order statistic, z is the fractional part of the order statistic (0 or 0.5), u is an observation from a sample after it has been ordered from smallest to largest value and n is the sample size.
+- where p is a proportion, Q is the pth quantile (e.g. median is Q(0.5)), i is the order statistic, h is the fractional part of the order statistic (0 or 0.5), u is an observation from a sample after it has been ordered from smallest to largest value and n is the sample size.